-We know that alcohol stimulates the release of endogenous opioids.
+Alcohol stimulates the release of endogenous opioids.
 When used as a treatment for alcohol dependency, naltrexone blocks the euphoric effects and feelings of intoxication.
-This allows people with alcohol addiction to reduce their drinking behaviors enough to remain motivated to stay in treatment and hopefully avoid relapses.
-Naltrexone is not addictive nor does it react adversely with alcohol.
-Long-term naltrexone therapy extending beyond three months is considered most effective by researchers, and therapy may also be used indefinitely.
+This allows people with alcohol addiction to reduce their drinking behaviors enough to remain motivated to stay in treatment and hopefully avoid relapse.
+Naltrexone is not addictive, nor does it react adversely with alcohol.
+Longterm naltrexone therapy extending beyond three months is considered most effective by researchers, and therapy may also be used indefinitely.